 The National Cherry Blossom Festival

 There are 11 species of flowering cherry trees at Tidal Basin, East Potomac Park and West Potomac Park.
 Peak bloom of the cherry blossoms draws millions of visitors each year.
-As a result, pedestrian and vehicle access is limited during bloom, expected to run from March 26 and April 12 to prevent crowds and public health risk.

 Cherry blossom trees can be viewed at sites and parks throughout Washington, DC.
 You can virtually experience the trees at the Tidal Basin this year through a variety of online opportunities.
 Watch blooms live with #BloomCam, a 24/7, live, real-time view of the cherry trees lining the Tidal Basin.